-Natural rubber crumb was reinforced with sugar cane bagasse in various proportions (30g, 45g and 60g) and particle size (120 μ m).
+Natural rubber crumb was reinforced with sugar cane bagasse in various proportions (30g, 45g and 60g) and particle size ( $120\mu$ m, $150\mu$ m and $180\mu$ m).
 The samples obtained were evaluated for physico-mechanical properties which included tensile properties, hardness, compression set and abrasion resistance.
-The studies revealed that sugar cane bagasse is slightly acidic and is non-black semi-reinforcing filler when compared with the blank sample and estimated standard results of natural rubber.
-The abrasion test revealed that increase in filler loading reduces the abrasion resistance, i.e. increases the percentage wear of the material.
-The tensile properties revealed a better result at filler loading of 30g followed by that of 60 and the least with that of 45g, and for compression set, increase in filler loading showed little or no difference in the result. © 2013 Trade Science Inc. - INDIA
+The studies revealed that sugar cane bagasse is slightly acidic and is non- black semi-reinforcing filler when compared with the blank sample and estimated standard results of natural rubber.
+The abrasion test revealed that increase in filler loading reduces the abrasion resistance, i.e increases the percentage wear of the material and the higher the particle size the better the abrasion resistance as the best abrasion result was revealed at $180\mu$ m.
+The tensile properties revealed a better result at particle filler 18 $\mu$ m and for compression set, increase in filler loading showed little or no difference in the result. © 2015 Trade Science Inc. - INDIA